Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 azd auth login
 ```

+### Deploy the database

+Follow the steps defined ni the [Azure SQL DB OpenAI](https://github.com/Azure-Samples/azure-sql-db-openai?tab=readme-ov-file#download-and-import-the-wikipedia-article-with-vector-embeddings) repository to deploy the database and import the sample dataset.
+And the end of the process you'll have a table named `dbo.wikipedia_articles_embeddings` with the vector data.

+Then use the following script

+- `src/sql/01-create-user.sql`

+to create a user that will be used by Python to access the database.

+and then create the supporting table to store vector values in an expanded columnstore format:

+- `src/sql/02-create-support-table.sql`

 ### Deploy the application

-Initilize the Azure Developer CLI with the following command:
+Initialize the Azure Developer CLI with the following command:

 ```bash
 azd init